Clojure-Intro-Course/UsabilityStudy/Racket.md

 ### Anonymous functions with lambda
-Calling higher-order functions, such as `map,filter`, etc., with simple, but not predefined, functions can be done by creating a function without a name (i.e. anonymous) on-the-fly using a `lambda` keyword.
+Calling higher-order functions, such as `map`, `filter`, etc., with simple but not predefined functions can be done by creating a function without a name (i.e. an anonymous function) on-the-fly using a `lambda` keyword.

 The keyword `lambda` is followed by parameter(s) in parentheses, and then the body of the function.
 For instance, `(lambda (x) (+ x 2))` is a function of one parameter `x` that returns the result of adding 2 to `x`.
 We can use this function in `map` to create a new list by adding 2 to every element of a given list: